United Systems holds grand opening - NewsBreak

 United Systems holds grand opening

-The ribbon was officially cut on Thursday for the grand opening of the new United Systems and Software, Inc. building in the Southwest One Industrial Park.
-The 21,000 square foot building sits on 17 acres of land that includes 40 geothermal wells and 252 solar panels for energy production.
-The panels can produce over 136,000 kilowatt-hours of energy per year creating an annual savings of over $11,000.
-The first floor restrooms also double as a concrete-reinforced storm shelter.www.tribunecourier.com
+BENTON — The ribbon was officially cut last week for the grand opening of the new United Systems and Software Inc. building in the Southwest One Industrial Park.
+The 21,000-square-foot building sits on 17 acres of land that includes 40 geothermal wells and 252 solar panels for energy production.
+The panels can produce over 136,000 kilowatt hours of energy per year creating an annual savings of over $11,000.
+The first floor restrooms also double as a concrete-reinforced storm shelter.www.paducahsun.com

 Comments / 0